 Many studies suggest hugging can help minimize negative emotions and supports a more positive state of being.
 A 2015 study8 found people experiencing distress who received affectionate touch from their partners felt more supported, even when their partner didn't know they needed emotional support.
 Another study9 found people who received more touch from their partner or gave their partner touch more frequently experienced better mood, more intimacy as a couple, and better psychological well-being over time.

 Never underestimate the power of nonverbal communication.
 People can convey a lot of information just through physical touch alone, particularly affectionate touch like hugging.
 One study10 in the journal Emotion found even strangers could communicate emotions like happiness, sadness, anger, fear, disgust, gratitude, and sympathy just through touch alone.
 That's pretty amazing!

 7. Hugging can defuse fights between a couple.

-Some research even suggests people who hug more often tend to be better at resolving conflicts.
+Some research5 even suggests people who hug more often tend to be better at resolving conflicts.

 8. More frequent hugs can boost your immune system.

 "Research from psychoneuroimmunology (PNI) shows that hugging can boost levels of natural killer cells, lymphocytes, immunoglobulins, and other immune-boosting cells," Ramlakhan explains.
-And as Cole also notes, all that oxytocin produced from hugging supports your T-regulatory cells, which help keep your immune system strong.
+And as Cole also notes, all that oxytocin produced from hugging supports your T-regulatory cells13, which help keep your immune system strong14.